 In German, the Gestade is the shore of a river or sea.
 So the Maria am Gestade translates to something like Maria by the Shore.
 Which comes as a surprise when you stand next to the church, as there’s no shore (or water) anywhere in sight.

-(The early 15th-century Gothic tower seen from the distance)
+(The Gothic tower seen from the distance)

-The Gothic look is part genuine, part renovation.
+The Gothic look of the place is part genuine, part renovation.
 Nobody knows quite when the church first appeared, but sometime before the 1130s seems likely.
-Various rebuilding and extension works followed as well as a checkered history that included a short period as a stables for Napoleon’s troops and total disuse and disrepair shortly afterwards.

 Church as film star?